-1. Students take COMLEX Level 1 after successful completion of the OMS II academic year.
+- 1. Students take COMLEX Level 1 after successful completion of the OMS II academic year.
 The specific date in mid-July by which students must take COMLEX Level 1 will be communicated by administration prior to scheduling the exam.
 A student can petition for an extension of this deadline by submitting a written request to the Associate Dean for Clinical Education at least two weeks prior to the deadline.
-A student who schedules COMLEX Level 1 after the deadline without prior permission from the Associate

-Dean for Clinical Education will be referred to the Student Promotion Committee and will be subject to disciplinary action.
-The deadline dates may be different for students who are not on track to have their degree conferred in June of the fourth year.

-- 2. Students cannot begin clinical clerkships until they have received a passing score for COMLEX Level 1, unless given permission by the Senior Associate Dean for Academic Affairs to start clerkships earlier. - 3.
+A student who schedules COMLEX Level 1 after the deadline without prior permission from the Associate Dean for Clinical Education will be referred to the Student Promotion Committee (SPC) and will be subject to disciplinary action.
+The deadline dates may be different for students who are not on track to have their degree conferred in June of the fourth year. - 2.
+Students cannot begin clinical clerkships until they sit for COMLEX Level 1. - 3.
 Students may register for COMLEX Level 1 up to six months in advance of the desired test date.
 However, TUNCOM can rescind permission to take COMLEX Level 1 if the student has not completed all necessary requirements.
 The TUNCOM requirements that must be met in order to sit for COMLEX Level 1 include the following: - A student must pass all year 1 and year 2 courses with no incompletes or remediation exams pending; - A student must successfully complete all other academic requirements for year 1 and year 2; - A student must take the Comprehensive Osteopathic Self-Assessment Examination (COMSAE) form provided by TUNCOM, and TUNCOM must receive the official score from the NBOME.
 Students will be informed of the required timeline for when this COMSAE must be taken; - A student must achieve a minimum cut score on the COMSAE form provided by TUNCOM the first time the student takes the COMSAE.
 Administration will notify the student cohort of the required cut score; - A student who does not achieve the cut score on the COMSAE must meet with the Clinical Student At-Risk Committee (CSTARC) or other appropriate committee and re-take the COMSAE form provided by TUNCOM two weeks or more after the first attempt.
-TUNCOM must receive the official score for the second attempt before the student will be permitted to schedule the COMLEX Level 1. - 4.
-Students must meet the requirements listed below and take COMLEX Level 2-CE between June 15 and July 31.
+TUNCOM must receive the official score for the second attempt before the student will be permitted to schedule the COMLEX Level 1. - A student is eligible to sit for COMLEX Level 1 a minimum of 10 days after an approved COMSAE attempt. - 4.
+Students must meet the requirements listed below and take COMLEX Level 2-CE by the end of the student's Clinical Management Review (CMR) block.
 This date may be different for students who are not on track to have their degree conferred in June of the fourth year.
 Requests for exceptions to this timeframe must be submitted to the Associate Dean for Clinical Education.
-The TUNCOM requirements that must be met in order to sit for COMLEX Level 2-CE include the following: - A student must pass all OMS III clerkships and end-of-clerkship exams with no incompletes or remediation exams pending; - A student must have taken and passed the Clinical Management Review (CMR) course; - A student must take the COMSAE Phase 2 form provided by TUNCOM, and TUNCOM must receive the official score from NBOME.
-Students will be informed of the required timeline for when this COMSAE must be taken;
+The TUNCOM requirements that must be met in order to sit for COMLEX Level 2-CE include the following: